I've got to transport equipment back and forth from the house into this office in order to do these.

 However, it does have anti-radiation capabilities as an antioxidant and so on.

-Um the reason that we can to a certain extent consider it to be a panacea is that we're so deficient in vitamin C that many of our conditions are not truly diseases on their own.
+The reason that we can to a certain extent consider it to be a panacea is that we're so deficient in vitamin C that many of our conditions are not truly diseases on their own.

 They're simply one of the symptoms of not enough vitamins in our system.

-This is a fundamental understanding within orthomolecular science.
+This is a fundamental understanding within ortho molecular science.

 This is what we're trying to do, by the way.

-So getting that, getting into this 72% here, the favored group, is the addition of orthomolecular therapy to whatever the hell kind of weird ass shit the alipats are trying to pass off as cancer therapy.
+So getting that, getting into this 72% here, the favored group, is the addition of orthomolecular therapy to whatever the hell kind of weird ass shit the allopaths are trying to pass off as cancer therapy.

-Please bear in mind in dealing with your physician that these individuals, all of the people in the medical profession at all levels, are operating under a uh basic um prime directive within their brain that says, if I was not taught it, it does not matter.
+Please bear in mind in dealing with your physician that these individuals, all of the people in the medical profession at all levels, are operating under a basic prime directive within their brain that says, if I was not taught it, it does not matter.

-It's not worth knowing if I was not taught It.
+It's not worth knowing if I was not taught it.

 And that's a huge fallacy because their medical schools are flawed and run by the pharmaceutical company that does not make a dime off of vitamin C, vitamin B, or any of these other kind of things, right?